What are the latest funding news in the defense tech market? (April 2026)

 What round is it?

-This is a Series A round.
+This was a Series A round for Hypersonica.

 Why did they raise?